sondreandersen96/black_jack_simulation/README.md

 ## Findings From the Simulations

-The simulation is by nature, stochastic, so the exact results that I report here, might not replicate precisely - however, due to the large number of simulations, the *law of large numbers* will generally make the results quite similar.
+The simulation is, by nature, stochastic, so the exact results that I report here, might not replicate precisely - however, due to the large number of simulations, the *law of large numbers* will generally make the results quite similar.

 Playing 1 000 000 games with the player strategy shown above the results are: